Critical Language Scholarship Program | Homepage

 Citizen Diplomacy

-CLS scholars represent the breadth and diversity of the United States.
+CLS scholars represent the breadth of the United States.
 Through personal engagement they help to spread American values and develop mutual understanding with the people of other countries.

 CLS News and Stories